corda/corda-docs-portal/content/en/docs/tutorials/corda-5/building-template-cordapp/get-template.md

 The template is your boilerplate for developing new CorDapps.
 You can write a CorDapp in any language targeting the JVM.
 Templates and sample code snippets are provided in Kotlin and Java.

 {{< note >}}
-You do not have to install Corda Open Source.
+You do not have to install Corda.
 The required Corda 5 Developer Preview libraries are automatically downloaded from  an online Maven repository and cached locally.
 {{< /note >}}

 <!-- The details for how Corda 5 dev preview is included in the template repo need to be confirmed with Product and SMEs. -->